Staffjoy/suite/README.md

 ### Cron

 The `/api/v2/internal/cron/` endpoint must be triggered every 60 seconds.
-We are open-sourcing a microserviec to do this soon.

-Alternatively, consider just using a Jenkins job with:
+[We open-sourced our Cron microservice that does this](https://github.com/staffjoy/suite-cron), but consider just using a Jenkins job with:

 ```curl --user API_KEY: http://suite.local/api/v2/internal/cron/```